-Even if it is long known that certain Gaussian hypergeometric functions whose parameters are integers or halves of integers can be reformulated as finite sums (see, e.g., \cite{detrichconn1979}), to the best of our knowledge, this idea has not been used in the context that occupies us, i.e., to develop a very efficient and accurate pseudospectral method for the numerical approximation of the half Laplacian.
+Even if it is long known that certain Gaussian hypergeometric functions whose parameters are integers or halves of integers can be reformulated as finite sums (see, e.g., \cite{detrichconn1979}), to the best of our knowledge, this idea has not been used to develop a very efficient and accurate pseudospectral method for the numerical approximation of the half Laplacian.
 This will be possible thanks to the following theorem, and to the use of the so-called fast convolution, as will be explained in Section \ref{s:convolution}. \begin{theorem} Let $k$ be an odd integer, $L>0$, $s\in(0,\pi)$, and $x = L\cot(s) \Longleftrightarrow s = \acot(x/L)$, where $\acot(x)$ takes values in $(0,\pi)$.
 Then, $(-\Delta)^{1/2}e^{ik\acot(x/L)} \equiv (-\Delta)_s^{1/2}e^{iks}$ is given by

 or, equivalently,

 Furthermore, when $L = 1$, \eqref{e:tha} and \eqref{e:thb} are expressed in terms of $x$ as

 \end{theorem}